 - a.
-Performance requirements - It will increase the user's quality of communication by allowing the user to recognize high frequency consonants and incorporate them into word recognition through vibro-tactile stimulation. - This device should use real time analog filtering to recognize and separate certain high frequency sounds and communicate them to the vibro-tactile stimulator.
+Performance requirements - It will increase the user's quality of communication by allowing the user to recognize high frequency consonants and incorporate them into word recognition through vibro-tactile stimulation.

+• This device should use the programmable functions of computer software to recognize and separate certain high frequency sounds and communicate them to the vibro-tactile stimulator.